 Be honest with yourself.
 No right answer here, simply what you are looking to gain.

 If you think you’re up for the challenge, then absolutely, foodgawker and all that it can offer you and your site, is worth the effort.

-One more thing, just because I’ve been accepted and featured at FG doesn’t mean I’m always accepted.
+One more thing, just because I’ve been accepted and featured at foodgawker doesn’t mean I’m always accepted.

 Primary reason: Photo/food composition

-No biggie.
 I immediately thought of the next photo that could be tweaked and submitted.

 What do you think?

-Is foodgawker still worth the effort?
+Is foodgawker still worth the effort for you?